 Of course, people immediately recognized that Sabellius’s teaching contradicted the historic faith of the Church, and he was quickly excommunicated.
 His heresy became known as Sabellianism, Modalism, and Patripassianism.
 It was called Sabellianism after its founder, Modalism after the three modes or roles which it claimed the one person of the Trinity occupied, and Patripassianism after its implication that the person of the Father (Pater-) suffered (-passion) on the cross when Jesus died.

 Modalism quickly died out; it was too contrary to the ancient Christian faith to survive for long.
 Unfortunately, it was reintroduced in the early twentieth century in the new Pentecostal movement.
 In its new form, Modalism is often referred to as Jesus Only theology since it claims that Jesus is the only person in the Godhead and that the Father, the Son, and the Holy Spirit are merely names, modes, or roles of Jesus.
-Today the United Pentecostal Church, as well as numerous smaller groups which call themselves "apostolic churches," teach the Jesus Only doctrine.
+Today the United Pentecostal Church, as well as numerous smaller groups which call themselves “apostolic churches,” teaches the Jesus Only doctrine.
 Through the Word Faith movement, it has begun to infect traditionally Trinitarian Pentecostalism.
-Ironically, Trinity Broadcasting Network, operated by Word Faith preacher Paul Crouch, has given a television voice to many of these Jesus Only preachers (who are, of course, militantly anti-Trinitarian).

 In the quotes that follow, the Fathers’ forceful rejection of Modalism is shown not only when they condemn it by name, but also by passages in which they speak of one person of the Trinity being with another, being sent from another, or speaking to another.